pamidur/aspect-injector/README.md

 Check out [samples](samples) and [docs](docs)

 ### Requirements
-- .NetCore runtime 2.1.6+ installed on your machine (your projects can be anything that can reference netstandard2.0)
+- .NetCore runtime 2.1.6+ installed on your machine _(your projects can be anything that can reference netstandard2.0)_

 ### Known Issues / Limitations
 - For analyzers to work in VSCode, don't forget to enable ```"omnisharp.enableRoslynAnalyzers": true```
 - Unsafe methods are not supported and are silently ignored.
-- ~~You cannot inject code around constructors.
-Such attempts are silently ignored.~~ You can since **2.2.1**!
-- Until Nuget v5 you need to refrecence AspectInjector into every project in your solution.
+- Until Nuget v5 (with transient build feature) you need to refrecence AspectInjector into every project in your solution.
 Thus,
 ```
     if VisualStudio >= 2019 && CoreSDK >= 2.1.602